jingleyang/RDMA_Paxos/README.md

 At this point you should be able to see the siw module loaded in your system.
 You can verify this by doing `lsmod | grep "siw"`.

 7. Verify
-To verify if the system is ready for the RDMA development you should be able to see a few RDMA capable devices using command ibv_devices.
+To verify if the system is ready for the RDMA development you should be able to see a few RDMA capable devices using command `ibv_devices`.

 **build php**
 Install depdendent libraries/tools: